Q: What kinds of problems do you work with?

 Q: What are your fees?

 If you use insurance to pay for therapy, your fee is whatever copay set by your insurance company for behavioral health (mental health) services.
-If paying out-of-pocket, the full fee for individual psychotherapy is $125.
-I also have a sliding scale based on income that goes down to $40/session and, in some cases, I can accept time-hours through Valley Time Trade.
+If paying out-of-pocket, the full fee for individual psychotherapy is $160.
+I also have a sliding scale based on income that goes down to $45/session.
+See the sliding scale page in my forms packet.

 Q: Do you take cash, check or credit card?
 What payment arrangements can be made?

 I take all three--cash, check or credit.
+I can also take HSA or FSA cards.
 Typically, payment is expected at the time of service.

 Q: Do I have to meditate to see you as a therapist?

 No--though I practice contemplative psychotherapy, you as a client do not need to do any meditation practice.
-Your psychotherapy will be a meditation practitioner, however, as a way to work with his or her own mind better and better be able to help you.
+Your psychotherapist will be a meditation practitioner, however, as a way to work with his own mind better and better be able to help you.

-In some cases, he or she may also offer guided meditation as a way to augment or potentiate regular psychotherapy.
+In some cases, I offer guided meditation as a way to augment or potentiate psychotherapy.
 Even still, you're not expected to join any particular spiritual or meditative tradition and if you aren't at all interested in meditation, that's fine.

 Q: How long are therapy sessions?

-Generally, individual psychotherapy sessions are a "50 minute hour" -- a bit shy of an hour.
-Psychotherapy groups usually between 90 minutes and 2 1/2 hours.
+Generally, individual psychotherapy sessions are a "55 minute hour" -- a bit shy of an hour.
+Psychotherapy groups (when I run them) usually between 90 minutes and 2 1/2 hours.

 Q: How long does therapy take to work?

 It's difficult to say and there are no guarantees.
 The answer to question depends on a lot of factors including the issues you're trying to work with in therapy, your stress level, what else you're doing to work on the issue, your relationship to your therapist, and other issues.
-Research suggests that most people experience at least some relief from their primary issue after about eight weeks of therapy.
-However, the resolution of the issue will probably take longer than that.
+Research suggests that most people experience at least some relief from their primary issue after about eight sessions of therapy.
+Doing hypnotherapy, I can treat a simple issue in as few as three sessions.
+However, the resolution of the overall problem will probably take longer than that.